scionproto/scion/doc/Metrics.md

 Metrics are defined in packages called metrics.
 For services we suggest moving putting them to `go/svc_name/internal/metrics`.
-In `go/lib`, metrics should be defined as sub-package of the lowest common ancestor of all packages that intend to use the metrics.
+In `go/lib`, metrics should be defined as internal sub-package of the lowest common ancestor of all packages that intend to use the metrics.

 Example file tree: